1997 Chicago Bears season

 The 1997 Chicago Bears season was their 78th regular season completed in the National Football League (NFL).
-The team finished with a 4–12 record under head coach Dave Wannstedt.
+The team finished with a 4–12 record under head coach Dave Wannstedt and missed the playoffs for a third consecutive year.
 It was the team's first 4-win season since they posted a 4–10 record in 1975.
-The team allowed a franchise-record 421 points in 1997.
+It was also the second time where the Bears were the only team from the NFC Central to not make the playoffs.
+The first time this scenario occurred was in the strike-shortened 1982 season.
+The Bears defense struggled mightily throughout the season, allowing a franchise-record 421 points in 1997.